flxst/nerblackbox/docs/docs/usage/getting_started.md

             nerbb tensorboard  # + enter http://localhost:6006 in your browser
             ```

+    See [Detailed Analysis of Training Results](../../features/detailed_results) for more information.

 - An overview of all experiments and their results can be accessed as follows:

     ??? note "get overview of all experiments"